Jute and Teak Pendant Lamp

 Massive sold many lamps made by others.
 Peill + Putzler from Germany and Yamada Shomei from Japan produced lamps for Massive, to name a few.
 Many other lighting companies did.

 Two other lamps in this style by Massive: Jute and pine pendant lamps.
+They were also sold (or made and also sold by Massive) by the Swiss-German company Temde.
+Also the Dutch Herda company sold these lamps.

 Lamps in the movies!